cthorrez/faster-arena-elo/README.md

 ## How it works
 The high level overview is:
 * Avoid using for loops over pandas df, use numpy vectorization instead
+* Avoid recomputation of any processing steps or calculation of constants
 * Exploit data duplication: Don't operate on the full `N` (1.6M) rows of the dataset, the likelihood can be computed using only the unique observed outcomes (22k) weighted by their occurance counts
 * Exploit sparsity: the original uses logistic regression where input rows are vectors of dimension `M` (number of models) but all but 2 indices are 0.
 This version only stores and uses the indices of the current models
 * Exploit symmetry: the gradient with respect to one model is the negative of the gradient with respect to the other, so you only need to compute one